Boston's Go-To Criminal Defense Law Firm

 - Involuntary Manslaughter

-To speak with our experienced Boston violent crime defense lawyers, give us a call at (617) 500-0252 or contact us online today.
+To speak with an experienced Boston violent crime defense attorney, call (617) 500-0252 or contact us online today.

 Frequently Asked Questions About Violent Crime Defense in Boston

-What Should I Do If I Am Arrested for a Violent Crime in Boston?
+What Should I Do If I’m Arrested for a Violent Crime in Boston?

-How Does the Legal Process for Violent Crimes in Boston Differ from Other Areas?
+How Does the Legal Process for Violent Crimes in Boston Differ from Other Parts of Massachusetts?

-What Types of Evidence Are Important in Violent Crime Cases in Boston?
+What Types of Evidence Matter Most in Boston Violent Crime Cases?

 Call (617) 500-0252 or email us to schedule your confidential consultation.

-Defending Against the Penalties for a Violent Crime in Massachusetts
+Defending Against Violent Crime Penalties in Massachusetts Courts

 The Right Choice for Your Case